wikindx/wikindx/website/web/src/content/customizing/templates.md

 Of course there are implicit rules or presentation choices that it is not possible to question or circumvent without modifying the core even if you are a CSS expert.
-This system was designed to give flexibility without allowing a design change free of any constraints as could offer a blog engine.
+This system was designed to give flexibility without allowing a design change free of any constraints (as might be offered by a blog engine).

 The most important variables are commented in the code of the `.tpl` files.

-For an in-depth understanding of the template system, read the PHP files in the core / display folder, and `core/startup/GLOBALS.php`.
+For an in-depth understanding of the template system, read the PHP files in the `core/display/` folder, and `core/startup/GLOBALS.php`.

 ## display.tpl